mechatroner/vscode_rainbow_csv/DEV_README.md

 * Use dynamic highlighting to color comment lines both for regular and dynamic csv.

 * Autodetect rfc policies.

+* Consider speeding up autodetection by adding parse_rfc option.
+If it is false - we can only parse top N=10 lines and skip setting lint cache key until the actual lint.

 ## RFC Support plan
 We need: